Nelson Bunker Hunt: Politics

-Nelson Bunker Hunt was active in conservative political causes and was a member of the council of the John Birch Society.
+Hunt was active in conservative political causes and was a member of the council of the John Birch Society.
 Among the candidates he supported financially were the fervent segregationists Sen. Strom Thurmond and George Wallace.
-Hunt played a key role in the 1968 presidential campaign in rejecting Wallace's first vice presidential choice, former Kentucky governor Happy Chandler, whom Hunt considered too moderate, and making possible the selection of Curtis LeMay.
+Hunt was sharply critical of John F. Kennedy.
+He sponsored an advertisement in the Dallas Morning News when Kennedy visited Dallas in November 1963, accusing him of having "scrapped the Monroe Doctrine in favour of the 'Spirit of Moscow'".
+He played a key role in the 1968 presidential campaign in rejecting Wallace's first vice presidential choice, former Kentucky governor Happy Chandler, whom Hunt considered too moderate, and making possible the selection of Curtis LeMay.
 When LeMay balked at losing his salaried job if he joined the Wallace campaign, Hunt created a secret, $1 million trust fund to compensate LeMay for loss of income.

 Hunt mentored Zahid Bashir, former spokesman and press secretary to the Pakistani Prime Minister, in oil trading.
 He was one of the main sponsors of the conservative organization Western Goals Foundation, founded in 1979 by General John K. Singlaub, journalist John Rees, and Democratic Congressman from Georgia Larry McDonald.
 During the mid-1980s, he contributed almost half a million U.S. dollars to The National Endowment for the Preservation of Liberty (NEPL), a conservative fundraising organization later heavily implicated in the Iran–Contra affair.
 Hunt was past chairman of the board of the Bible Society of Texas and the past chairman of, and significant contributor to Campus Crusade for Christ International's "Here's Life" Campaign (1976–1980), as well as providing a $3.5 million loan guarantee for the 1979 Campus Crusade film Jesus.
+In 1981 he was a founding member of the Council for National Policy.